isomerpages/cris-corp/news-and-events/news/_posts/2024-06-06-post-A Genetic Journey: Celebrating Father's Day in the world of Science and Parenthood.md

 <p>Yap Han, Senior Business Intelligence and Development Manager at <a href="https://www.stcc.sg/" rel="noopener noreferrer nofollow" target="_blank">Singapore Translational Cancer Consortium (STCC)</a>,
 provides a window into the dynamic interplay between fatherhood and his professional responsibilities in a translational cancer research platform.
-In his role, Han is instrumental in managing engagements with industry partners and academia, fostering collaborations in cancer research specific to Singapore, and promoting awareness of Singapore's oncology capabilities among potential new industries.
-Contributing to STCC's mission of advancing cancer research for healthcare and economic value, Han Yap's dedication to his work helps to shape the landscape of oncological innovation.</p>
+In his role, Han is instrumental in fostering industry and institutional collaborations in cancer research, and advancing STCC's mission to create a cohesive and collaborative national-level cancer research and translation platform.
+His dedication to his work shapes the landscape of oncological innovation, contributing to both healthcare and economic progress for Singapore.</p>
 <p>Through the lens of Han’s experiences as a dad, we uncover the intricate
 balance between adjusting to new parenthood and a thriving career.
-With a set one-year-old twins, Yu Cheng and Yu Hui, Han shares that as new parents, both him and his wife have had to communicate and work together to provide the best care for their twins, sacrificing their sleep at times and learning to manage their schedules with flexibility. &nbsp;</p>
+With a set of one-year-old twins, Yu Cheng and Yu Hui, Han shares that as new parents, both him and his wife have had to communicate and work together to provide the best care for their twins, sacrificing their sleep at times and learning to manage their schedules with flexibility. &nbsp;</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="2024_06_16_Fathers_Day___STCC_Han.png" src="/images/Resources_News/240616 CRIS Fathers Day/2024_06_16_Fathers_Day___STCC_Han.png">
 </div>